July 20, 2020

 European Commission proposes revision of Directive on administrative cooperation

-On 15 July 2020, the European Commission (the Commission) published a legislative proposal for revision of the Directive on Administrative Cooperation (Council Directive 2011/16/EU or DAC), to extend the European Union (EU) tax transparency rules to digital platforms.
+On 15 July 2020, the European Commission (the Commission) published a for revision of the Directive on Administrative Cooperation (Council Directive 2011/16/EU or DAC), to extend the European Union (EU) tax transparency rules to digital platforms.
 The proposal introduces a reporting obligation for digital platforms and an automatic exchange of information between Member States’ tax administrations on revenues generated by sellers on these platforms as of 1 January 2022.
 Besides introducing this new reporting obligation for digital platforms, a number of generic changes to the DAC not limited to digital platforms are also proposed, including a legal framework for the conduct of joint audits between two or more Member States, a definition of the term ”foreseeable relevant” and rules on group requests.
 Moreover, the DAC is amended to clarify that the information exchanged can be used for value-added tax (VAT) and other indirect tax purposes.

 The legislative proposal is part of a tax package for fair and simple taxation supporting the recovery of the EU, which also includes a Communication for an Action Plan presenting a number of upcoming initiatives for fair and simple taxation, and a Commission Communication on Tax Good Governance in the EU and beyond.1

 The proposed rules on reporting for digital platform operators are inspired by the work done at the Organisation for Economic Co-operation and Development (OECD) but are much wider in terms of scope and businesses affected.2

 In order to accommodate new initiatives of the Commission in the field of tax transparency, the DAC has been the subject of a series of amendments over the last several years.
 Specifically, the Commission has been monitoring the application and, in 2019, completed an evaluation of the DAC.3